Fencing - Frequently Asked Questions

 Can I get somebody to inspect my pool and tell me if the child-safety barriers comply?

-SPASASA highly recommends that your property should be inspected by experienced pool fence inspectors that are familiar with, and will abide by the Australian Standard AS1926.1-2007 and amendments.
+Although not currently compulsory, SPASA SA highly recommends that your property should be inspected by experienced pool fence inspectors such as some council officers, building consultants and private certifiers.
 Please contact SPASA for more information.

 I am only renting my house not selling?

-Renting a house falls into the same category as a sale, and therefore must be compliant with all the regulation just as if it was being sold.
-Please Contact SPASASA if you are unsure.
+Renting a house falls into the same category as a sale, and therefore must be compliant with laws and regulations just as if it was being sold.
+Please Contact SPASA SA if you are unsure.

 What are suitable barriers for above-ground pools?